xyassini/product-manager/README.md

 ## Performance bottlenecks

-I wanted to implement things MVP style, so I didn't have an emphasis on performance for now.
+I wanted to implement things MVP style, so I didn't put an emphasis on performance, code style and best practices too much.

 ### Using getter methods in templates